Frequently Asked Questions

 • Organisations without an organisational bank account.

-• Applications led by members of staff from any university, including the University of Edinburgh.
-Students from any local university can apply but must do so through an organisation (e.g., student society) and must be working with and for local residents, including residents who are not currently students.
+• Staff & students from any local university can apply but must do so through an organisation (e.g., student society) and must be working with and for local residents, including residents who are not currently students.

 • Staff time that isn’t specifically for delivering the project in question, i.e. we will not fund staff involved with the general day-to-day running of your organisation (e.g. receptionists, janitors, cleaners).
 We will fund staff already employed by your organisation for any time being spent delivering the project.
 You are also welcome to recruit new staff.